-- Written recommendation in the member's record. - Standing order for doula services by the contracted health plan, Group, or licensed provider. - Standard form signed by a physician or other licensed practitioner that a member can provide to the Doula.
+- Written recommendation in the member's record. - Standing order for doula services by the contracted health plan, Group, or licensed provider. - Standard form, such as the DHCS Medi-Cal Doula Services Recommendation, signed by a physician or other licensed practitioner that a member can provide to the Doula.
+Groups may have a specific form that can be submitted.